mel-app/backend/api.md

 - login: login creation and handling
 - projects: list of projects accessible to the user, can-create permissions
-- pID: project properties (percentage, description)
+- projects/pID: project properties (percentage, description)
-- pID/flag: current flag state
+- projects/pID/flag: current flag state
-- pID/clients: list of project clients
+- projects/pID/clients: list of project clients
-- pID/deliverables: list of project deliverables
+- projects/pID/deliverables: list of project deliverables
-- pID/dID: deliverable state
+- projects/pID/deliverables/dID: deliverable state

 Use PUT to update existing objects, POST to request creating a new object, and GET to get the current state.